 - How much does the Trek cost?
 Wilderness Treks are the same price as our other two-week camps (we use the same sliding scale pricing, so you pay what you can afford).

 - How many campers will be on the Trek?
 How many staff?
 There will be up to 8 campers and two trip leaders, one male, one female.

 - Do Wilderness Trek campers need to have experience with backpacking or canoeing?
 No. The program is designed to teach beginning backpackers and boaters what they need to know, while still being fun and challenging for those with some experience.

 - Do Trek campers need to have any special gear?
 Trek campers will need to bring a pair of (broken in) hiking boots.
 Many campers also choose to bring their own backpacking pack, sleeping bag, and sleeping pad; however we also have some loaner gear.
 Please contact us if your camper needs to borrow gear so we will have enough equipment.

 - Who can be a regular camper?
 Who can attend a Wilderness Trek?
 Who can be an LIT?
 Who can be a CIT?
-Campers who turn age 15 before August 15 can attend the regular camp.
-Wilderness Treks are for campers currently in grades 9 or 10.
+Campers who are in 9th grade in the fall of 2018 can attend the regular camp.
+Wilderness Treks are for campers in grades 9 or 10.
 LIT Camp is for those who are in grade 10.
 CIT Camp is for those who are in grade 11.